libbyshoop/database-book/_sources/03TwoEntityShapes/TwoEntityShapes.rst

 Note in the above creation of the creature table we now have a column called townId, and have said that this references the townId column in the town table.
 Now look at the new insert commands below for instances of creature data.
 Notice how the creature named Bannon is declared to have townId 'p', which we know from the town data table instances indicates a town named 'Philadelphia'.

 .. important:: In database terms, townId is a *foreign key* from creature into town.
 Notice that from the LDS data model shown above, foreign key mappings like this are made on the relationship for the **one-end opposite of the original entity called Creature**.
-We are adding a new column that did not appear as an attribute on the original LDS.
+We are adding a new column to Creature that did not appear as an attribute on the original LDS.

 Populate Creature table with data instances
 -------------------------------------------